ibmresilient/resilient-community-apps/fn_extrahop/README.md

 * Updates the status, resolution, ticket ID, assignee and optionally participants of an ExtraHop detection.

-An example workflow that uses this IBM SOAR function is `Example: Extrahop Reveal(x) update detection`.
+An example workflow that uses this SOAR function is `Example: Extrahop Reveal(x) update detection`.

 * Closes an ExtraHop detection if the equivalent SOAR incident is closed.
 * A note is added to the SOAR incident with the status of the action.